HL7/case-reporting/source/pages/_includes/pregnancy-status-intro.md

 This value set contains codes representing pregnancy statuses.
-It includes all the codes from: [Extended pregnancy status VSAC link](https://vsac.nlm.nih.gov/valueset/2.16.840.1.113762.1.4.1099.24/expansion) plus the V3 nullFlavor 'Unknown'.
+It includes all the codes from: [Extended pregnancy status VSAC](https://vsac.nlm.nih.gov/valueset/2.16.840.1.113762.1.4.1099.24/expansion) plus the V3 nullFlavor 'Unknown'.